trampgeek/moodle-qtype_coderunner/README.md

 If you are installing for the first time, jump straight to section 2.2.

-### Upgrading to version 2
+### Upgrading from an earlier version

-CodeRunner version 2 is a major upgrade from version 1, with many new features and significant restructuring of the database tables.
-Although the new version attempts to update all the database tables to the new format the update process has been tested on only one system.
-Some problems occurred and the upgrade code was edited to deal with those problems but the edits have received minimal testing because of the absence of any "pure" version 1 system on which to test them.
-If you are currently running version 1 and wish to upgrade to version 2, it is strongly recommended
-that:
+CodeRunner version 2.4 uses different database table names from earlier versions and some of the column names have been changed too.
+The script upgrade.php will make these changes for you, and the code for importing questions and restoring courses has been extended to handle legacy-format exports.
+All the same, because the database is being significantly altered it is recommended that:

 1. You do not attempt such an upgrade during term time.

-1. You make a complete backup of your existing server's database before attempting the upgrade.
+1. You make a complete backup of your existing server's database before attempting the upgrade so that you can, if necessary, revert to the previous version of the code.

+1. You do a full backup of any existing courses that use CodeRunner questions before starting the upgrade.

-1. You first export all your coderunner questions from the question database in Moodle XML format.
+1. You export all your CodeRunner questions from the question database in Moodle XML format.

 Also, please feel free to contact the developer (richard.lobb@canterbury.ac.nz) either to discuss your upgrade beforehand or afterwards if any problems occur.

-With all those caveats, upgrading from an earlier version should be as simple as a raw installation; the upgrade.php script should modify all the database tables and preserve all existing questions and student submissions.
+With all those caveats, upgrading from an earlier version should be as simple as a raw installation.
 Move the existing `<moodleHome>/local/CodeRunner` folder to a backup location, then just follow the instructions in the next section.

-All existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer, which then re-loads them from the file
+Note that all existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer, which then re-loads them from the file